This post may contain affiliate links, please read my Disclosure policy.

 - 5 Credit card mistakes to stop making

 Even though you may be experiencing financial hardships, you’re not alone.
-There are many programs available at the national and local levels to help you get back on track.
+There are many programs available at the national and local levels to help you get back on track with help and free money.

 Getting help from local and non-profit organizations is faster than obtaining it from Federal aid.
 You can apply for all levels, but start with your local and non profit organizations first.